ZwerOxotnik/diplomacy/README.md

 For more information, see [Installing Mods on the Factorio wiki](https://wiki.factorio.com/index.php?title=Installing_Mods).

-If you have downloaded the source archive (GitLab):
+If you have downloaded the source archive (GitHub):

 * copy the mod directory into your factorio mods directory
 * rename the mod directory to diplomacy_*versionnumber*, where *versionnumber* is the version of the mod that you've downloaded (e.g., 2.9.0)